 Other Charges and Fees

 CIMB charges a 2% processing fee which is the lowest fee rate charged by lenders in Singapore.
-It also charges cancellation, early prepayment, late repayment and cashier order fees, which are standard for education lenders in Singapore.
+It also charges cancellation, early prepayment and late repayment fees, which are standard for education lenders in Singapore.
+It does however provide unlimited free cashier's orders.
 It's late payment fee is slightly higher than those of other banks; however, we strongly recommend that all borrowers carefully plan their loan payments in order to avoid these fees and minimise the total cost of their loan.

 |Early Prepayment Fee||1% of loan prepaid|